The roles and responsibilities of a Scrum master

 - Scrum Trainer

-Getting Scrum master certified in any of these disciplines can potentially further your career and can mean significant pay increases.
+Getting Scrum master certified can potentially further your career and can mean significant pay increases.
 The opportunities are wide open.